mrBymax/EU-Code-Week/README.md

 Our Version is made in python.

 ### The dataset
-We pull the data directly from the YELP API, which is very useful to analyze places and preferences.
+We pull the data directly from the API, which is very useful to analyze places and preferences.
 The users' reaction can be explicit (rating on a scale of 1 to 5, likes or dislikes) or implicit (viewing an item, adding it to a wish list, the time spent on an article).

 ### Steps involved in collaborative filtering